A lightweight and robust method for blind wideband-to-fullband extension of speech

 To achieve plausibility, we follow the standard approach and use an adversarial loss to bring the distribution of the extended signal closer to the distribution of a native fullband signal \cite{eskimez_super_resolution}.
 We do, however, use a family of frequency-domain discriminators instead of the commonly used multi-scale and multi-period time-domain discriminators as we found this to lead to faster convergence and higher quality.

-To achieve robustness, we train on a mixture of multiple high-quality TTS datasets \cite{demirsahin-etal-2020-open, kjartansson-etal-2020-open, kjartansson-etal-tts-sltu2018, guevara-rukoz-etal-2020-crowdsourcing, he-etal-2020-open, oo-etal-2020-burmese, van-niekerk-etal-2017, gutkin-et-al-yoruba2020, bakhturina21_interspeech} containing more than 900 speakers in 34 languages and dialects.
+We train the model on a mixture of multiple high-quality TTS datasets \cite{demirsahin-etal-2020-open, kjartansson-etal-2020-open, kjartansson-etal-tts-sltu2018, guevara-rukoz-etal-2020-crowdsourcing, he-etal-2020-open, oo-etal-2020-burmese, van-niekerk-etal-2017, gutkin-et-al-yoruba2020, bakhturina21_interspeech} containing more than 900 speakers in 34 languages and dialects.
 Since some of the datasets contained upsampled wideband and superwideband recordings, we filter out items with very little energy high frequency range.
-Furthermore, we apply the following data augmentation steps to increase model robustness to unseen speech: \begin{enumerate} \item we apply a random eq filter that is constant above 4~kHz to 40\% of the training clips \item we add stationary wideband noise with random gain to 20\% of training clips \item we apply a random RIR from the Aachen Impulse Response Database\footnote{\href{https://www.openslr.org/20}{https://www.openslr.org/20}} to 20\% of training clips \item we add a random DC offset to 10\% of training clips \end{enumerate} Finally, we filter the 48~kHz target clips with a 20~kHz lowpass filter to remove ambiguity from mixing 44.1 and 48~kHz speech samples.
+Furthermore, we apply the following data augmentation procedures to increase model robustness to unseen conditions: \begin{enumerate} \item we apply a random eq filter that is constant above 4~kHz to 40\% of the training clips \item we add stationary wideband noise with random gain to 20\% of training clips \item we apply a random RIR from the Aachen Impulse Response Database\footnote{\href{https://www.openslr.org/20}{https://www.openslr.org/20}} to 20\% of training clips \item we add a random DC offset to 10\% of training clips \end{enumerate} Finally, we filter the 48~kHz target clips with a 20~kHz lowpass filter to remove ambiguity from mixing 44.1 and 48~kHz speech samples.